pedr0fontoura/fivem-appearance/README.md

 ### Customization

-This export is only available if **cfx-appearance:customization** is set to 1.
+This export is only available if **fivem-appearance:customization** is set to 1.

 | Export                   | Parameters                                                  | Return |
 | ------------------------ | ----------------------------------------------------------- | ------ |